-AGA heat-storage cookers have filled the kitchens and the hearts of AGA owners with their warmth for generations - and continue to do so today.
-But with rising energy costs and changing lifestyles, more existing and prospective AGA owners naturally want to know about the cost of running their AGA heat-storage cooker, and the impact it has on the environment.
+AGA heat-storage Cast Iron Ranges have filled the kitchens and the hearts of AGA owners with their warmth for generations - and continue to do so today.
+But with rising energy costs and changing lifestyles, more existing and prospective AGA owners naturally want to know about the cost of running their AGA heat-storage Cast Iron Range, and the impact it has on the environment.

-cooker can be as efficient as a conventional cooker, and if used in
+Iron Ranges can be as efficient as a conventional range, and

-a considerate way, can actually play its part in managing your
+if used in a considerate way, can actually play its part in

-household bills.
-For a detailed account of how this works, take a
+managing your household bills.
+For a detailed account of how this

-And as for our green credentials, the AGA heat-storage cooker is almost entirely recyclable so you'll never see one on a landfill site.
-How many other cookers can claim the same?
+And as for our green credentials, the AGA heat-storage Cast Iron Range is almost entirely recyclable so you'll never see one on a landfill site.
+How many other ranges can claim the same?

 At full cooking temperature, a programmable AGA heat-storage cooker radiates up to 1.5kW per hour and up to 1kW per hour in slumber mode.
 This energy usage is very similar to a medium sized household radiator, which emits up to 1.5kW per hour.